web3-nomad/hedera-docs/tutorials/smart-contracts/hscs-workshop/solidity.md

 ## Step A4: Dynamic type state variable

 Smart contracts can also persist more complex types of data in its state, and this is accomplished using dynamic state variables.
-A `mapping` is used to represents key-value pairs, and is analogous to a Hashmap in other programming languages.
+A `mapping` is used to represent key-value pairs, and is analogous to a Hashmap in other programming languages.

 ```solidity
 	mapping(address => uint256) public amounts;